Who would you rather be?

 - Strategy – Preston knows he’ll eventually lose his home, but he doesn’t have to lose quickly.
 He needs at least two years to get himself together, so he sets a goal of retaining the property for 1000 days.
 Preston’s strategy is to delay the foreclosure process until his finances improve.

 - Direction – Preston first files a motion for extension of time to respond to the complaint.
 When that time runs out, he files a motion to dismiss the case.
-Deciding that motion takes a few months too, especially since he delayed setting a hearing.
-Then he does lots of discovery.
-He files motions to compel discovery, appeals any rulings against him, and so on.
+That takes a few additional months, and the delay in setting a hearing takes even more time.
+Then he does plenty of discovery.
+He files motions to compel, appeals any rulings against him, and so on.
 Everything he files delays a judgment.

 - Execution – To delay the outcome as long as possible, Preston uses Courtroom5’s tools, training, and community.
 The mortgage company ultimately offers Preston a workout on his loan, and he gets to keep his home.